 In subscribing to these articles of faith, we by no means set aside, or undervalue, any other doctrines or teachings of the Scriptures of the Old and New Testaments.
 This statement reflects our best understanding of Scripture and the need for doctrinal clarity leading to harmony within this body of believers.
 Humble, good-natured deference, a wholesome respect for the opinions and conscience of others in doctrinal matters, and a commitment to the Scriptures being the final authority for faith and practice will characterize any dialogue pertaining to genuine differences.

 A. Church Government

-Authority for the establishment of doctrine and practices beyond those found in this Constitution and for the daily operation of the church is vested in the elders, who shall strive to maintain the harmony and collaboration with the congregation seen in the New Testament.
+Authority for the establishment of doctrine and practices beyond those found in this Constitution and for the daily operation of the church is vested in the pastors, who shall strive to maintain the harmony and collaboration with the congregation seen in the New Testament.

 While we desire to build close spiritual relationships with other biblical churches, no other governing bodies may exercise authority over or within this church.
 Any association of this church with other individuals, churches, or groups of churches will be considered voluntary.
-Such relationships may be severed at any time if they are considered by the elders in any way harmful to this body.
+Such relationships may be severed at any time if they are considered by the pastors in any way harmful to this body.

 B. Church Officers